UBC-MDS/citytemp/README.md

 * [Dashboard Sketch and Preview](#dashboard-sketch-and-preview)
 * [Meet our Team](#meet-our-team)

+## Purpose and Motivation

+Being unprepared for certain weather conditions can make or break a trip.
+Our motivation with citytemp was to create a realiable tool that US travelers can use to make informed decisions on which areas to visit and plan activities accordingly during their travels.
+Our app uses real historical data to assist travel enthusiasts in understanding weather fluctuations, temperatures, and precipitation levels across various states/cities in the United States and enables them to plan well for their upcoming trips to avoid weather disruptions and unwanted suprises.

 ## Overview

 Our dashboard is designed to present a visual analysis of observed temperature and precipitation data from the [weather_forcasts.csv](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-12-20/weather_forecasts.csv) in tidytuesday.
 Specifically, our dashboard is focused on displaying a visual analysis of the two key variables: observed temperature and observed precipitation that are contained within the dataset.
 Our app displays the following: